The Marijuana Control, Legalization and Revenue Act of 2016

 (a) To receive and process applications for any certificate, and to collect all related fees.
 The Executive Director shall investigate the qualifications of applicants before any certificate is issued, and investigate any request to the commission for any approval that may be required pursuant to this division.
 The Executive Director may recommend the denial or the limitation, conditioning, or restriction of any cannabis business certificate.

-(b) To monitor the conduct of all cannabis businesses and other persons having a material involvement, directly or indirectly, with a cannabis operation or its holding company, for the purpose of ensuring that cannabis business certificates are not issued or held by, and that there is no direct or indirect material involvement with, a cannabis operation or holding company by ineligible or unsuitable persons, or persons whose operations are conducted in a manner that is inimical to the environment, public health, safety, or welfare.
+(b) To monitor the conduct of all cannabis businesses and other persons having a material involvement, directly or indirectly, with a cannabis operation or its holding company, for the purpose of ensuring that cannabis business certificates are not issued or held by, and that there is no direct or indirect material involvement with, a cannabis operation or holding company by ineligible persons, or persons whose operations are conducted in a manner that is inimical to the environment, public health, safety, or welfare.

 (c) To investigate suspected violations of this division or laws of this state relating to cannabis, including any activity prohibited by the Penal Code.